vonhathanh/ForexBot/README.md

 - Implement weight initialization
 - Use convnet to test on non-stationary data (this can't be done right now because stable baseline convnet only accept image input)
 # Dones
+- Investigate why our win rate is 50% eventhough we did overfit the data  (done, mostly because we train it incorrectly)
+- Setup progressive training environment  (done)
+- Add close orders action, immediately release all eur agent is holding or selling
 - Split data to episodes, each episode contains 1 week data, shuffle those episodes
 - Add more data (we are using data of year 2013 now)
 - Create train and test data set